-We incurred operating losses for the three months ended March 31, 2021 and have incurred negative operating cash flows in the past.
+We incurred operating losses and negative operating cash flow for the year ended December 31, 2020.
 We expect to use the net proceeds from the sale of securities in pursuit of our ongoing general business objectives.
 To that end, a substantial portion of the net proceeds from the sale of securities are expected to be allocated to working capital requirements and to the continuing development and marketing of our proprietary brands and core products.
-To the extent that we have negative operating cash flows in future periods, we may need to deploy a portion of the net proceeds from the sale of securities are to deploy a portion of the net proceeds from the sale of Securities and/or existing working capital to fund such negative cash flow.
+To the extent that we have negative operating cash flows in future periods, we may need to deploy a portion of the net proceeds from the sale of Securities and/or existing working capital to fund such negative cash flow.
 See "Risk Factors".